 Clients are assigned to a model-based risk tolerance assessment completed with the client.
-This assessment is conducted utilizing an allocation form which provides a target percentage range.
+This assessment is conducted utilizing an allocation form which provides the Adviser information on the client's time horizon, risk tolerance and recommended model.

-Models are managed daily using securities determined by the Adviser through fundamental and technical analysis and research.
+Models are typically managed daily, but no longer than weekly, using securities determined by the Adviser through fundamental and technical analysis and research.
 It is common for the Adviser to utilize small hedge positions using treasuries and commodities.
 The Adviser also utilizes corporate bonds, bond ETFs, preferred stocks, and preferred stock ETFs.